Accounting for multiplicity in machine learning benchmark performance: Related work

-The robustness/stability of a method, and the variability in performance are crucial aspects that the hold-out test set of public challenges does not offer an immediate solution to. \cite{Bouthillier2021} showed empirically that hyperparameter choice and the random nature of the data are two large contributors to variance, whereas data augmentation, dropouts, and weights initialisations are minor contributors.
+The robustness of a method, and the variability in performance are crucial aspects that the hold-out test set of public challenges do not offer an immediate solution to. \cite{Bouthillier2021} showed empirically that hyperparameter choice and the random nature of the data are two large contributors to variance, whereas data augmentation, dropouts, and weights initialisations are minor contributors.
 Choice of hyperparameters are often adjusted to validation set results, and the strategies of \cite{Blum2015} and \cite{Dwork2017} can hinder that, if implemented by the challenge hosts.

 Our contribution is a focus on better estimate for SOTA performance under the current conditions, where the approach of \cite{Bouthillier2021} does not apply. \cite{Bousquet2002} investigated how sampling randomness influences accuracy, both for regression algorithms and classification algorithms, relying on the work of \cite{Talagrand1996} who stated that ``A random variable that depends (in a ``smooth'' way) on the influence of many independent variables (but not too much of any of them) is essentially constant.''

-There is a rich literature on various aspects regarding the use of public challenges as standards for scientific publications, see, e.g., \cite{Varoquaux2022} for a much broader overview than the one given here.
-Concerns and solutions regarding multiplicity and better performance estimates are active research fields.
+There is a rich literature on various aspects regarding the use of public challenges as standards for scientific publications, see, for example, \cite{Varoquaux2022} for a much broader overview than the one given here.
 We contribute to this conversation by shining the light on how multiplicity of classifiers' performance on hold-out test sets create optimistic estimates of SOTA performance.